rreusser/glsl-rfft/README.md

 ### Is it fast?

-As far as fast Fourier transforms go, it's not particularly optimized, though it's much faster than transferring data to and from the GPU each time you need to compute a Fourier transform.
+As far as FFTs go, it's not great, in particular since it makes quite a few calls to `sin` and `cos` and requires `log2(M) + log2(N) + 2` passes for `M x N` input.
+Though it's much faster than transferring data to and from the GPU each time you need to compute a Fourier transform.

 ## JavaScript API